All staff resumes are now available for review at the front office.

 Crystal O’Barr attended Brigham Young University where she received her Bachelor of Science Degree in Athletic Training.
 She has been an Athletic Trainer for Mount Whitney High School and an EMT.
 She believes in teaching scholars correct technique to prevent injury in sports and all physical exercise.
 Coach O’Barr has participated in many sports and loves to exercise through PLAY.
 She has coached city league sports such as Volleyball and Soccer.
 She has been a substitute teacher here at Heritage Academy for the last two years and she is excited to join our full time team.
 In her spare time Coach O’Barr enjoys helping with our school drama department, playing pickleball, and hiking.
 She recently hiked the Grand Canyon Rim to Rim and is looking forward to exploring more of Arizona’s natural wonders.

 David O’Barr was born and raised in San Diego California.
 He graduated from Brigham Young University in 1991 with a BA in Political Science and a Minor in English Literature.
 He graduated from California Western School of Law in 1994 earning a JD and passed the Bar in California the same year.
 He worked as a Deputy District Attorney in Tulare County in central California for four years.
-He then worked as a City Attorney Prosecutor for the City of Anaheim for the last 23 years.
+He then worked as a City Attorney Prosecutor for the City of Anaheim twenty-three years until he retired in 2022.
 During his time in Anaheim he became the Chief City Attorney in charge of criminal prosecutions in the city.
 Mr. O’Barr is excited to be in the classroom teaching Criminal and Constitutional Law as dual enrollment classes.
 He hopes he will help the scholars at Maricopa Heritage better understand the American legal system and be become better citizens and leaders.
 When not working, Mr. O’Barr enjoys spending time with his family, exploring history and historical sites, and playing loud rock n’ roll music on his guitars.
 He also enjoys building little models of vehicles and aircraft used during World War Two.

 Mrs. Misti Oosthuizen comes to us with teaching experience at both the secondary and college level.
 She began working in education in 2013 as a Middle School Science teacher.
 Since then, she has taught a variety of courses including AP Psychology, AP Biology, Physics, Middle School Math, and Dance.
 In addition to teaching, Misti has experience as an instructional coach as well as science chair and team lead.
 She also enjoys her role as an adjunct professor at the local Community College.
 She has an associates and bachelor’s degree in Psychology as well as a Masters of Industrial Organizational Psychology.
 In her spare time, Misti enjoys spending time with her family and dogs as well as traveling, testing her creativity, and reading.